- 1 Purpose

 - the Rehabilitation and Support Officer.

-Human Resources will be responsible for the education of all Supervisors and Employees within the University, regarding Workplace Rehabilitation.
+The People Portfolio will be responsible for the education of all Supervisors and Employees within the University, regarding Workplace Rehabilitation.

 This procedure must be read in conjunction with its subordinate schedules as provided in the table below.